sosy-lab/sv-witnesses/README.md

 ### Validating Correctness Witnesses with CPAchecker

-For the validation, we assume that one of the previously obtained witnesses for the example task has been named ``correctness-witness.graphml`` and moved to the parent directory of the two tool directories.
+For the validation, we assume that one of the previously obtained witnesses for the example task has been named ``correctness-witness.graphml`` and placed in the desired tool directory.
 To validate the correctness witness with CPAchecker, simply execute the following commands:

-<pre>  cd CPAchecker/
-scripts/cpa.sh \
+<pre>scripts/cpa.sh \
 -correctness-witness-validation \
-    -setprop invariantGeneration.kInduction.invariantsAutomatonFile=../correctness-witness.graphml \
+    -setprop invariantGeneration.kInduction.invariantsAutomatonFile=correctness-witness.graphml \
-    -spec ../svcomp/c/Loops.prp \
+    -spec PropertyUnreachCall.prp \
-    ../svcomp/c/loop-acceleration/multivar_true-unreach-call1.i
-  cd ..
+    multivar_true-unreach-call1.i
 </pre>

 If the witness is valid, the output of CPAchecker should end in the following lines: